Resource management in Azure SQL Database

 For Basic, Standard, and General Purpose databases, which use data files in Azure Storage, the

-primary_group_max_io value may not be achievable if a database doesn't have enough data files to cumulatively provide this number of IOPS, or if data isn't distributed evenly across files, or if the performance tier of underlying blobs limits IOPS/throughput below the resource governance limit.
-Similarly, with small log IOs generated by frequent transaction commit, the
+primary_group_max_io value may not be achievable if a database doesn't have enough data files to cumulatively provide this number of IOPS, or if data isn't distributed evenly across files, or if the performance tier of underlying blobs limits IOPS/throughput below the resource governance limits.
+Similarly, with small log IOs generated by frequent transaction commits, the

-primary_max_log_rate value may not be achievable by a workload due to the IOPS limit on the underlying Azure storage blob.
+primary_max_log_rate value may not be achievable by a workload due to the IOPS limit on the underlying Azure Storage blob.
+For databases using Azure Premium Storage, Azure SQL Database uses sufficiently large storage blobs to obtain needed IOPS/throughput, regardless of database size.
+For larger databases, multiple data files are created to increase total IOPS/throughput capacity.

 Resource utilization values such as